 So what about the myth that fat removed from the body will replace itself to maintain your body’s ‘internal code’ for fat?
 This is not a myth.
 There is truth to this, especially in developed countries where we are accustomed to having plenty to eat, in other words, we have more feasting and no famines.
 Luckily, however, the fat that is removed during liposuction is permanently removed – as long as you don’t gain the weight back that was physically removed with liposuction.
 If you continue to eat more calories than you burn off – then your body will deposit fat excess in new fat stores in different areas and redistribute this fat throughout the body.
-Liposuction is best for patients who have stubborn areas of fat that are resistant to diet and exercise.
+Liposuction is a good choice for patients who have stubborn areas of fat that are resistant to diet and exercise.

 Liposuction patients are sometimes the happiest group of patients because this procedure can provides a dramatic and lasting result.
 The key to continued success is a healthy and sustained diet and exercise routine.
 Liposuction gives many the freedom to wear clothing more comfortably and purchase more options ‘off-the-rack’ when shopping.
 You can see before and after photos of actual liposuction patients of Omni Cosmetic in our gallery.